elchead/blog-cli/README.md

 Note: the file structure for linking the markdown file in the repo, is currently hardcoded to my blog structure: `content/posts/`, you can change this inside the `constructRepoPostFilePath()` in `blog/blog.go`.

-- media (images) for posts still need to be manually added to the repo
 - modify Metadata inside book template
 - separate config file for setting paths